High Throughput Kinetic Screening for Optimum Therapeutics

 Both the on-rate (ka) and off-rate (kd) of antibodies are of equal importance in determining antibody affinity and potency.
 Off-rate ranking alone can fail to meaningfully differentiate large groups of candidates.
 Combining measures of association and dissociation kinetics in a single experiment yields more thoughtful data sets that can be rapidly meshed with other criteria for candidate ranking.
 High throughput kinetics facilitates robust selection of candidate antibodies with binding profiles better aligned to specific therapeutic objectives.

-Two Strategies for High Throughput Kinetic Screening:
+Strategies for High Throughput Binding and Kinetic Screening:

 Coupled kinetics on up to 384 clones per assay: